Last Updated on April 2, 2022 by Grow with Bovees

 Lawn fungi generally indicate that your yard has poor drainage, or is covered with too much shade.
 In which case, you could try using grass that is suited to shady areas, and check out our page on shade gardening in general.

-Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dishwashing liquid.
+Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dishwasher detergent.

 Mix three gallons of water with two tablespoons dishwashing detergent.